 Immunity and leniency

-Given the ACCC’s commitment to criminal prosecution and higher penalties, the immunity and cooperation regimes managed by the ACCC are of increasing importance.
-In September 2014, the ACCC released an updated Immunity and Cooperation Policy for cartel conduct (Immunity Policy).
+Given the ACCC’s commitment to criminal prosecution and higher penalties, the immunity and leniency regimes managed by the ACCC are of increasing importance.

-The Immunity Policy also further clarifies the relationship between immunities from civil and criminal sanctions.
 While all applications for both civil and criminal immunity must be made to the ACCC, there is a division of responsibility in relation to granting immunity.
-The ACCC will grant immunity from civil proceedings in accordance with its Immunity Policy.
-However, if the ACCC determines that the conduct in question amounts to serious cartel conduct and refers the matter to the DPP, it will also make a recommendation to the DPP in relation to immunity from criminal proceedings.
-In accordance with the Prosecution Policy of the Commonwealth, the DPP will take the ACCC’s recommendation into account but possesses an independent discretion on whether to grant immunity from criminal prosecution.
-Under its new Prosecution Policy, the DPP will inform the parties of the conditions of immunity in writing.
-This is intended to create greater certainty for companies as to their criminal liability.
+The ACCC will grant immunity from civil proceedings in accordance with its Immunity Policy for Cartel Conduct.
+However, if the ACCC determines that the conduct in question amounts to serious cartel conduct (see above) and refers the matter to the DPP it will also make a recommendation to the DPP in relation to immunity from criminal proceedings.
+The DPP will take the ACCC’s recommendation into account but will make an independent decision about whether to grant immunity, in accordance with the Prosecution Policy of the Commonwealth, which incorporates the same principles expressed in ACCC Immunity Policy.

 One of the limitations of the immunity regime is that it does not limit the rights of injured third parties to launch proceedings to recover damages.
 The status of private actions for damages is explored below.